 - Bunny: 2.0 or higher

-New Relic APM's Ruby agent integrates with other New Relic products to give you end-to-end visibility.
+The Ruby agent integrates with other New Relic capabilities to give you end-to-end visibility.

 When you install the Infrastructure and APM agents on the same host, they automatically detect one another.
 You can then view a list of hosts in the APM UI, and filter your Infrastructure hosts by APM app in the Infrastructure UI.
 For more information, see APM data in infrastructure monitoring.

 Synthetic transaction traces connect requests from Synthetics monitors to the underlying APM transaction.

 If you need more help, check out these support and learning resources:

 - Browse the Explorers Hub to get help from the community and join in discussions.